-State law defines disability as a "physical or mental impairment that makes performance of a major life activity difficult" (CA Dept of Fair Employment and Housing, 2022).
-Physical and mental impairments can include chronic or episodic conditions such as HIV/AIDS, hepatitis, epilepsy, seizure disorder, multiple sclerosis, heart disease, and other similar conditions.
+Furthermore, physical, and mental impairments can include chronic or episodic conditions such as HIV/AIDS, hepatitis, epilepsy, seizure disorder, multiple sclerosis, heart disease, and other similar conditions.
 Individuals with these conditions are protected under various State laws, such as the Prudence K. Poppink Act and Fair Employment and Housing Act.
 Individuals with mental, physical, or developmental disabilities need accessible, safe, and affordable housing close to medical care or supportive services.
 Individuals with disabilities typically live on fixed incomes, limiting their ability to pay for housing.